-The principal financial statements have been prepared to report the financial position and results of operations of this entity, pursuant to the requirements of 31 U.S.C.
-3515 (b).
-While the statements have been prepared from the books and records of the entity in accordance with generally accepted accounting principles (GAAP) for Federal entities and the formats prescribed by OMB, the statements are in addition to the financial reports used to monitor and control budgetary resources, which are prepared from the same books and records.
+The principal financial statements have been prepared to report the financial position and results of operations of this entity, pursuant to the requirements of 31 U.S.C. § 3515 (b).
+While the statements have been prepared from the books and records of the entity in accordance with GAAP for Federal entities and the formats prescribed by OMB, the statements are in addition to the financial reports used to monitor and control budgetary resources, which are prepared from the same books and records.
 The statements should be read with the realization that MSPB is a component of the U.S. Government, a sovereign entity.

-The principal financial statements summarize MSPB's financial position, net cost of operations, and changes in net position, provide information on budgetary resources and financing, and present the sources and disposition of custodial revenues for FY 2022 and FY 2023.
+The principal financial statements summarize MSPB's financial position, net cost of operations, and changes in net position, provide information on budgetary resources and financing, and present the sources and disposition of custodial revenues for FY 2023 and FY 2024.